puppetlabs/puppetlabs-node_encrypt/README.md

 * `node_encrypt::certificates`
     * This class will synchronize certificates to all compile servers.
     * Generally not needed, unless the `clientcert_pem` fact fails for some reason.
-* `node_encrypt::file`
-    * Legacy type for backwards code compatibility.
-    * It just invokes the deferred functions for you so that your old code will continue to compile.
-This means that it now requires Puppet 6.x+.
-You should migrate to the deferred function as soon as possible, as this type will be removed in the next major version.
-    * This is a defined type that wraps a standard file resource, but allows you to encrypt the content in the catalog and reports.

 The simplest usage is like the example shown in the [Overview](#overview).
 This defined type accepts most of the standard file parameters and simply encrypts the